 MASTERS OF ARCHITECTURE,

-With an ever-present smile and a trendy outfit, Ginny manages the office and ensures that we have the tools needed to stay creative & productive.
-As if four children, eleven coworkers, and two dogs isn’t enough, around town she also volunteers with the Virginia Festival of the Book, Charlottesville High School orchestra, and the Women’s Ministry at her church.
-If you happen to run into Ginny around town, she’ll be sure to brighten your day.
+Ginny manages the office and ensures that we have the tools needed to stay creative & productive.
+As if four children, eight coworkers, two dogs, and three cats isn’t enough, around town she also volunteers with the Virginia Festival of the Book, Charlottesville High School orchestra, and the Women’s Ministry at her church.

 Leigh is a native Virginia girl, having grown up in the Shenandoah Valley.
 She graduated from George Mason University in 2007 with a BA in Art History, and finished her M.Arch in 2011 at the Savannah College of Art and Design.
-She will be attending UVA in the fall of 2013 to pursue an MA in Architectural History, and hopes to earn her Ph.D.
+She is currently working on her second MA in Architectural History, her at UVA, and hopes to follow that with her Ph.D in the Constructed Environment.
 She is interested in modern architecture and the intersection with other media, specifically the way in which technology-based art forms, like video games, use narrative to affect individual cognition and translate to the built environment.

 Megan grew up in the small historic town of Madison, Indiana which greatly influenced her love of architecture and architectural history.
 She developed a love for travel and studying architecture abroad.
 After graduation, she practiced in several firms in Indianapolis, gaining valuable experience in interior architecture in various medical, educational, and commercial projects, even participating in the design of two award winning facilities.
 She has also taught and lectured for first year architectural design at her alma mater.